 1 or 2 dashes of Curacoa

-Fill the glass one-third of shaved ice, and strain it into a cocktail glass.
+Fill the glass with one-third of the shaved ice and strain it into a cocktail glass.
 Twist a piece of lemon peel, place it in the glass and serve.

 1895, Herbert W. Green